HomeGarmin Enduro SeriesHere is Why I Prefer Staying with the Garmin Enduro 3 Despite...

 Here is Why I Prefer Staying with the Garmin Enduro 3 Despite the Fenix 8 Hype

-Here is why the Enduro 3 has officially replaced the Fenix 8 on my wrist.
+The following are reasons why the Garmin Enduro 3 beats the Fenix 8 as my preferred device.

 Weight and Wrist Comfort